DenseGAP: Graph-Structured Dense Correspondence Learning with Anchor Points: Related Work

 \section{Related Work}

-\paragraph{Image Correspondence.} The well-adopted pipeline for establishing image correspondence usually consists of feature detection~\cite{DBLP:journals/ijcv/Lowe04,DBLP:conf/iccv/LagunaRPM19,DBLP:conf/eccv/LencV16,DBLP:conf/eccv/MishkinRM18,DBLP:conf/cvpr/VerdieYFL15}, description~\cite{DBLP:conf/eccv/BayTG06,DBLP:conf/iccv/RubleeRKB11,DBLP:conf/iccv/LeuteneggerCS11,DBLP:conf/eccv/YiTLF16,DBLP:conf/nips/MishchukMRM17,DBLP:conf/cvpr/LuoSZZ0LFQ19,DBLP:conf/eccv/LuoSZZZYFQ18,DBLP:conf/nips/RevaudSHW19,DBLP:conf/cvpr/DusmanuRPPSTS19,DBLP:conf/cvpr/DeToneMR18}, and matching~\cite{DBLP:conf/cvpr/SarlinDMR20}.
-The typical drawback of these detector-based methods is the missing-detection problem, which limits both the accuracy and the number of matches.
-To address the problem, detector-free approaches are explored.
+\paragraph*{Image Correspondence} The well-adopted pipeline for establishing image correspondence usually consists of feature detection~\cite{DBLP:journals/ijcv/Lowe04,DBLP:conf/iccv/LagunaRPM19,DBLP:conf/eccv/LencV16,DBLP:conf/eccv/MishkinRM18,DBLP:conf/cvpr/VerdieYFL15}, description~\cite{DBLP:conf/eccv/BayTG06,DBLP:conf/iccv/RubleeRKB11,DBLP:conf/iccv/LeuteneggerCS11,DBLP:conf/eccv/YiTLF16,DBLP:conf/nips/MishchukMRM17,DBLP:conf/cvpr/LuoSZZ0LFQ19,DBLP:conf/eccv/LuoSZZZYFQ18,DBLP:conf/nips/RevaudSHW19,DBLP:conf/cvpr/DusmanuRPPSTS19,DBLP:conf/cvpr/DeToneMR18}, and matching~\cite{DBLP:conf/cvpr/SarlinDMR20}.
+The typical drawback of these detector-based methods is the missing-detection problem, which limits the accuracy and the number of matches.
+To address this problem, detector-free approaches are explored.
 Some achieve feature matching by extracting features on a dense grid across the images~\cite{DBLP:conf/nips/RoccoCATPS18} and use coarse-to-fine frameworks to reduce memory footprint and improve fine-level matching ~\cite{DBLP:conf/eccv/RoccoAS20,DBLP:conf/nips/LiHLP20,DBLP:journals/corr/abs-2012-01909}.
-However, these frameworks still require heavy computation of inter-image correlation and neglect the contextual cues.
-Another line of the detection-free methods~\cite{DBLP:conf/wacv/MelekhovTSPRK19,DBLP:conf/cvpr/TruongDT20,DBLP:conf/nips/TruongDGT20} aim to generate pixel-level correspondence and bridge correspondence learning and optical flow estimation.
+However, these frameworks require heavy computation of inter-image correlation and neglect the contextual cues.
+Another line of the detection-free methods~\cite{DBLP:conf/wacv/MelekhovTSPRK19,DBLP:conf/cvpr/TruongDT20,DBLP:conf/nips/TruongDGT20,DBLP:conf/cvpr/TruongDGT21} aims to generate pixel-level correspondence and bridge correspondence learning and optical flow estimation.
 They work well for continuous frames but are inadequate to handle image pairs with large displacements.
-Very recently, the concurrent works~\cite{DBLP:journals/corr/abs-2104-00680, DBLP:journals/corr/abs-2103-14167} involve global context between matches by using transformers~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} which achieve great success in many NLP and vision tasks~\cite{DBLP:journals/corr/abs-2010-11929, DBLP:conf/eccv/CarionMSUKZ20, DBLP:conf/cvpr/YangYFLG20} based on the attention mechanism.
-Different from these works, we propose to adopt sparse correspondence as prior and design light-weighted network layers to efficiently propagate the contextual information to all image points, allowing predicting dense correspondence for arbitrary points.
+Recently, the concurrent works~\cite{sun2021loftr, DBLP:conf/iccv/JiangTHTY21} involve global context between matches by using transformers~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} which achieve great success in many NLP and vision tasks~\cite{DBLP:journals/corr/abs-2010-11929, DBLP:conf/eccv/CarionMSUKZ20, DBLP:conf/cvpr/YangYFLG20} using the attention mechanism.
+Different from them, we propose to adopt sparse correspondence as prior and design light-weighted network layers to efficiently propagate the contextual information to all image points, allowing predicting dense correspondence for arbitrary points.